Microsoft Office 365 Tenant to Tenant Migration Step By Step – Detailed Explanation

 There are various Office 365 migration services available today that offer access to several types of data stored on Office 365.
 However, a few shortcomings & limitations are there in order to access them all.
 Let’s discuss the main issues and challenges while performing this data migration.

-- One of the biggest challenges while performing Office 365 tenant to tenant migration in Office 365 is to ensure data integrity.
-They get stuck when they do not insure the source email data is properly before migration.
+- One of the biggest challenges while performing tenant-to-tenant migration in Microsoft Office 365 is to ensure data integrity.
+They get stuck when they do not ensure the source email data is properly before migration.

 The above-listed points are only some of the few issues & challenges that can occur while performing this operation.
 One can face various issues and complications while performing the above operation without any preparation and planning.

-The Office 365 tenant to tenant migration procedure is a difficult operation that needs to be handled with care.
-If you perform this task using any tool which is not certified, you may end up losing your data.
+The Microsoft 365 tenant-to-tenant migration procedure is a difficult operation that needs to be handled with care.
+If you perform this task using any tool that is not certified, you may end up losing your data.

 To keep the data safe and have an effortless yet successful exportation procedure, the above tool is the best shot.
 Even migration experts and professionals prefer using this utility.

-This step-by-step guide will help you perform a migration between Office 365 tenants, using the automated solution (suggested in this blog).
+This step-by-step guide will help you migrate Office 365 to a new tenant, using the automated solution (suggested in this blog).
 There is no direct or simple manual solution available for this task.

 When you create a Microsoft 365 tenant, it becomes a center of services allocated to your organization.
 In addition to this, it gets registered with two different DNS entries by default for example – if the tenant name is abc, then DNS entries will be :